visforvali/ws297y/syllabus.md

 If you do better on an ungraded draft than you do on a final submission, I'll score that one instead.
 This lowers the stakes of drafting even further, allows you to take risks and "fail up" without penalty, and more closely resembles what out-of-classroom drafting is really like: often "one step forward, two steps back," recursive, nonlinear, never quite finished.

 {: .critical }
-> For course policies, such as a description of the ungrading system, general illness and attendance, accommodations, GenAI and academic integrity, and other information, check out [Course Policies](/policies.md).
+> For course policies, such as a description of the alt-grading system, general illness and attendance, accommodations, GenAI and academic integrity, and other information, check out [Course Policies](/policies.md).